fbpx

 Once the Saturation level has been corrected, select OK on the color picker and select No on the pop-up asking to save the colors as the default.

-Then with the eyedropper still selected, click on the same highlight area as before to add the new adjusted color to the subject’s skin.
+Then, with the eyedropper still selected, click on the same highlight area as before to add the new adjusted color to the subject’s skin.

-The skin tone will now look correct, however, the entire image will have the new tint added to it, especially if the other colors in the image are similar to the original skin tones.
+The skin tone will now look correct.
+However, the entire image will have the new tint added to it, especially if the other colors in the image are similar to the original skin tones.

-To remove the Curves adjustment from the rest of the image, navigate to Select > Color Range.
+To remove the Curves Adjustment from the rest of the image, navigate to Select > Color Range.

 Click on the drop-down menu next to Select and choose Skin tones.
+Then, check the box next to Detect faces and increase the Fuzziness to 50.
+Select OK to confirm the changes.

 Marching ants will appear around the areas of skin on the subject.
-Switch the selection to cover everything but the skin by pressing Control + Shift + I (Win) or Command +Shift + I (Mac).
+Switch the selection to cover everything but the skin by pressing Control + Shift + I (Win) or Command + Shift + I (Mac).

 Once the selection is inverted, click on the Curves layer mask and set your foreground color to black at the bottom of the toolbar.